alidcast/rogue.js/packages/rogue-app/README.md

 #### `getInitialProps: (ctx) => Data | void`

+- `req`: (server-only) A nodejs Request object
-- req: (server-only) A Express.js request object
+- `res`: (server-only) A nodejs Response object
-- res: (server-only) An Express.js response object
+- `app`: (server-only) An object, with properties to configure SSR
+  - `routable`: A function accpets a Component and returns it wrapped in router environment
+  - `headTags`: An array of head tags to include in html document,
+  - `bodyTags`: An array of body tags to include in html document,
+  - `markupRenderers`: An array of functions for further processing html markup
-- redirect: A function to redirect user to another route.
+- `redirect`: A function to redirect user to another route
+- `isServer`: A boolean to indicate whether current environment is server

 ### Providers, Layouts, Pages, etc.